Dhananjay-shrivastav/CxxPrimerPlus/README.md

 # Chapter 16 THE string CLASS AND THE STANDARD TEMPLATE LIBRARY

 	1. A palindrome is a string that is the same backward as it is forward.
-For example, ※tot§ and ※otto§ are rather short palindromes.
+For example, "tot" and "otto" are rather short palindromes.
 Write a program that lets a user enter a string and that passes to a bool function a reference to the string.
 The function should return true if the string is a palindrome and false otherwise.
-At this point, don＊t worry about complications such as capitalization, spaces, and punctuation.
-That is, this simple version should reject ※Otto§ and ※Madam, I＊m Adam.§ Feel free to scan the list of string methods in Appendix F for methods to simplify the task.
+At this point, don"t worry about complications such as capitalization, spaces, and punctuation.
+That is, this simple version should reject "Otto" and "Madam, I"m Adam."
+Feel free to scan the list of string methods in Appendix F for methods to simplify the task.
 	2. Do the same problem as given in Programming Exercise 1, but do worry about complications such as capitalization, spaces, and punctuation.
-That is, ※Madam, I＊m Adam§ should test as a palindrome.
-For example, the testing function could reduce the string to ※madamimadam§ and then test whether the reverse is the same.
-Don＊t forget the useful cctype library.
+That is, "Madam, I"m Adam" should test as a palindrome.
+For example, the testing function could reduce the string to "madamimadam" and then test whether the reverse is the same.
+Don"t forget the useful cctype library.
 You might find an STL function or two useful although not necessary.
 	3. Redo Listing 16.3 so that it gets it words from a file.
 One approach is to use a vector<string> object instead of an array of string.
 Then you can use push_back() to